 - Printable Walking Tour Map: Scroll to the end of the post for a free map with all of the sights covered here!

 Make sure to check out my other guides with even more things to do in Mexico City!

-- A Visitors Guide to National Palace Mexico City … the best place to see Diego Rivera Murals in Mexico city!
+- National Palace Mexico City … the best place to see Diego Rivera Murals in Mexico city!

-- Calle Regina Street Art … a great place to explore Mexico City’s Murals.
+- Calle Regina Street Art … a great street to explore Mexico City’s Murals.